serine/firstpiproject/README.md

 get interested in setting up Raspberry Pi and on the backhand of that teach him a little bit about Linux, CLI and maybe take it further into programming, maybe with Python.
 <br>
-All in all this website is gentel step by step introduction to Raspberry Pi setting up and with ample of links to the official Raspberry Pi website as a main source of information.
+All in all this website is gentele step by step introduction to Raspberry Pi setting up and with ample of links to the official Raspberry Pi website as a main source of information.

 The Latest Version